Hi-PACE/hipace/README.md

 ### Install

-To do: users can install HiPACE with the following one-liners...
+To do: users can install Hipace with the following one-liners...
 (This needs to be done once we go open source, so we can set up conda-forge, Spack et al.)

 ### Usage